Shopify/pseudolocalization/README.md

     $ bundle

-## Usage

-In an initializer, add the following lines:
+Finally, in an initializer, add the following lines:

 ```ruby
 if Rails.env.development? && ENV["I18N_BACKEND"]